dustinpfister/blog_posts/_posts/lodash-chunk.md

 layout: post
 categories: lodash
 id: 36
-updated: 2019-10-02 10:48:55
+updated: 2019-10-02 10:53:53
-version: 1.8
+version: 1.9
 ---

 So I think I will write a few posts on [lodash](https://lodash.com/), and as such why not start with the [\_.chunk](https://lodash.com/docs/4.17.4#chunk) array method.
 The lodash chunk method is a method in lodash that can break a linear array into an array of arrays.

 So how often do I get into a situation in which I need to break down a linear array into an array of arrays?
 Maybe not to often but often enough that it would be nice to have a method that is part of a toolkit of sorts that makes quick work of it.
-In this case the [\_.chunk](https://lodash.com/docs/4.17.4#chunk) method in is just that.
+In this case the lodash chunk method in is just that.
+There is also the question of flattening an array of arrays into a single array, for that there is the [lodash flatten](/2018/08/12/lodash_flatten/) method.

 <!-- more -->